peterwhitesell/grackle/README.md

 ./mockingbird path/to/pairs.json
 ```

-pairs.json should look like this:
+pairs.json should look like this with as many entries as you'd like:

 ```
 {